-The EU Directive 2009/28/EC mandates a ten per cent share of renewable transportation fuels (by energy content) by 2020, which translates into approximately 1,300 PJ per year (30 Mtoe per year) based on the road transport fuel consumption in 2005-2010.15 On the basis on the analysis in the previous section we expect only a small share in the form of fuels from gasified biomass.16 per year by 2030 it would involve building some 150 plants, each supplying 8 PJ per year (0.2 Mtoe per year) of fuel.
+The EU Directive 2009/28/EC mandates 10% share of renewable transportation fuels (by energy content) by 2020, which translates into approximately 1,300 PJ per year (30 Mtoe per year) based on the road transport fuel consumption in 2005-2010.15 On the basis on the analysis in the previous section we expect only a small share in the form of fuels from gasified biomass.16

+Assuming, however, that the supply of synthetic fuels from biomass gasification takes off after 2020 and captures a market of, say, 1,300 PJ per year by 2030 it would involve building some 150 plants, each supplying 8 PJ per year (0.2 Mtoe per year) of fuel.
 The total value of the fuel supplied would be about 15-30 billion EUR per year, and the total investment 60-120 billion EUR.
 Hence, a subsequent large scale transformation of the fuel market would entail huge market opportunities for both fuel and capital goods suppliers.